Ochwada/GeoMemory-Vault/README.md

-# GeoMemory Vault
+# 🗺️ GeoMemory Vault

-GeoMemory Vault is a secure and mobile-first geospatial web application that allows users to log, store, and revisit personal memories tied to specific geographic locations.
+**GeoMemory Vault** is a secure and mobile-first geospatial web application that allows users to log, store, and revisit personal memories tied to specific geographic locations.
 Each memory can include a title, description, geolocation (latitude & longitude), timestamp, and optional weather data or image.